microsoft/hack-together/README.md

 * [Prepare your Office 365 tenant](/setup.md#1---prepare-your-microsoft-365-tenant)
 * [Install Visual Studio or Visual Studio Code with .NET](/setup.md#2---install-visual-studio-or-visual-studio-code-with-net)
 * [Setup your GitHub account](/setup.md#3---setup-your-github-account)

+Introduce yourself, we'd like to get to know you! 🥳 [GitHub Discussions | Let's get to know each other 🎉](https://github.com/microsoft/hack-together/discussions/31)

 ### #01 - Start hacking on March 1st